Coutts: 21st century

 In 2000, NatWest was purchased by the Royal Bank of Scotland Group in one of the largest corporate transactions in the European banking sector.
 RBS Group became NatWest Group in 2020.

 In 2003, Coutts Bank (Switzerland) acquired Zürich-based Bank von Ernst & Cie.
 Coutts Bank von Ernst became RBS Coutts Bank in 2008 to align with the parent Group and was renamed Coutts & Co.
 Limited in 2011.
 The international division was sold to Union Bancaire Privée (UBP) of Switzerland in 2015, for an undisclosed figure.
 This was part of the Group's strategy to reduce the number of countries it operated in, in favour of a greater focus on the United Kingdom.
 Coutts' business in Europe, the Middle East, Singapore and Hong Kong was to be transferred to UBP, who were required to rebrand the business.

+In 2017 the bank underwent a significant reorganisation to create specialist financial teams aligned to specific services as well as the transfer of staff to bank wide centre's of excellence.
+The majority of these changes were unwound over the course of 2018 and 2019 due to poor staff morale in the group centres of excellence and the incompatibility of products and services between the wider bank and Coutts.